Investors see much greater value in emerging market equities than in previous quarter

-CFA UK has today released the results of its latest quarterly Valuations Index, measuring members’ perceptions of the values of bonds, equities and gold in Q3 2017.
+CFA UK today released the results of its latest Valuations Index, measuring investors’ perceptions of the value of equities, bonds and gold in Q3 2018.

 Notes to editors:

-For further information or to request an interview, please contact Ogilvy Public Relations:
+For further information or to request an interview, please contact Ogilvy:

 About the Valuations Index